Victorian Railways hopper wagons

-The Victorian Railways in Australia have had a vast range of hopper-type wagons over the last century, for transporting anything from grains through fuel to various powders.
+The Victorian Railways in Australia have had a vast range of hopper-type wagons over the last century, for transporting various types of free-flowing dry goods including grains, fuel, and various powders.

 Design

 As a general rule, a hopper wagon involves an open frame with sloped sheets, giving a wider area at the top and a smaller area at the bottom.
 The type of intended traffic usually guides both the slopes and whether or not the wagon has a roof to keep the freight dry (for example, with cement or grain wagons).
 Later designs experimented with pressurised drums to store various powdered goods, pumped into and out of the wagons using external high-pressure air supplies.
 The traffic will also dictate the design of the unloading mechanism for the wagon, as usually found between the axles.

-1870 & 1915 fixed-wheel, open-top hopper wagons
+1870 and 1915 fixed-wheel, open-top hopper wagons

 Original fleet

 The first open-top hopper wagons were introduced around 1870.
 Forty wagons were built with 10-ton capacity, and used to transport imported coal from the Williamstown, Geelong and Port Melbourne to locomotive depots in the Melbourne area.
 The first forty were all marked off register in 1910.